naman14310/Interview_Prep/Coding Notes/Stack/stack.md

 <br>

 ### @ Hard to guess as Stack

-#### 1. Remove All Adjacent Duplicates in String II
+### 1. Remove All Adjacent Duplicates in String II
 You are given a string s and an integer k, a k duplicate removal consists of choosing k adjacent and equal letters from s and removing them, causing the left and the right side of the deleted substring to concatenate together.
-We repeatedly make k duplicate removals on s until we no longer can.
 Return the final string after all such duplicate removals have been made.
-It is guaranteed that the answer is unique.

 Hint: Use stack to store freq of char while iterating over string.
 Pop out that character that exceeds freq k.